quodlibet/quodlibet/quodlibet/docs/development/index.rst

 to create clean, simple standards compliant user interfaces.
 Quod Libet uses `Python <http://www.python.org/>`_, because Python makes it easy to create clean, simple functional and object-oriented software.
-Various other packages and libraries add to this - see :ref:`Requirements`.
+Various other packages and libraries add to this - see :ref:`Dependencies`.

 Using the `Mutagen <http://code.google.com/p/mutagen/>`_ tagging library keeps the rest of Quod Libet as simple as possible and ensures every